-- 6.4.5.
+6.4.5.
 Appeal.
-If the individual disagrees with the finding or sanction of the Hearing Panel and wishes to appeal, he/she may file an appeal with the AAA within 14 days of the USABS' finding.
-A decision rendered by the AAA shall be final and binding on all parties. - 6.5.
+If the individual disagrees with the finding or sanction of the Hearing Panel and wishes to appeal, he/she may file an appeal with the AAA within 14 days of the USABS's finding.
+A decision rendered by the AAA shall be final and binding on all parties.

+- 6.5.
 USOPC Notification.
-Per the NGB and HPMO Athlete Safety Policy, USABS will communicate no later than 24 hours of imposing its own or Center-imposed sanction(s) and/or temporary measure(s) (as well as any change or removal of such a sanction or temporary measure) affecting Participants who the USABS knows, or reasonably expects to: - a) be nominated for or selected as a Participant to a Delegation Event, - b) have access to an OPTC, and/or - c) receive a benefit and/or service from the USOPC as outlined in the USOPC Athlete Safety Policy. - 6.6.
+USABS shall comply with the USOPC's NGB Athlete Safety Policy; including but not limited to the following: - a) USABS will notify the USOPC's Security & Athlete Safety Office as soon as possible and no later than 24 hours of any allegation of Prohibited Conduct that occurred at an Olympic & Paralympic Training Center (OPTC) or USOPC Delegation Event; - b) USABS will notify the USOPC's Security & Athlete Safety Office as soon as possible and no later than 24 hours of imposing its own or Center-imposed sanction(s) and/or temporary measure(s) (as well as any change or removal of such a sanction or temporary measure) affecting Participants who the USABS knows, or reasonably expects to: - a) be attending, nominated for or selected as a Participant to a Delegation Event, - b) have access to an OPTC, and/or - c) receive a benefit and/or service from the USOPC as outlined in the USOPC Athlete Safety Policy. - 6.6.
 Center Notification.
-USABS may/will communicate its own sanctions and/or temporary measures to the Center.
+USABS may/will communicate its own sanctions and/or temporary measures to the Center. - 6.7 USABS Employment Assistance.
+USABS will not assist a member or former member in obtaining a new job (except for the routine transmission of administrative and personnel files) if USABS knows that that member or former member violated the policies or procedures of the Center related to sexual misconduct or was convicted of a crime involving sexual misconduct with a minor in violation of applicable law or the policies or procedures of the Center.